JKWalleiee/CarND-Behavioral-Cloning-P3/writeup.md

 #### 2.2.
 Attempts to reduce overfitting in the model

-I did not to modify the model by applying regularization techniques like Dropout or Max pooling.
+I did not to modify the model by applying regularization techniques like Dropout.
 Instead, I concentrated on the following approaches:
 * I used only one training epoch.
 * I used augmentation data methods: I used counter clockwise and clockwise driving data,  I changed the brightness of some of the images (model.py line 10), and flipped the images (model.py lines 38-40).
 * My model was trained and validated on different data sets to ensure that the model was not overfitting (model.py line 64).
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+* The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 2.3.
 Model parameter tuning